Item Types

 Custom types

-If the five built-ins don't fit, define your own type: give it a name, a format, and a file extension, and it behaves like the closest built-in.
+If the seven built-ins don't fit, define your own type: give it a name, a format, and a file extension, and it behaves like the closest built-in.
 A custom type you create follows you into any team or company you administer.

 Related: Core Concepts · Connecting to your AI tools · Working with your library